Administrative divisions of Taiwan: Changes to divisions

+In 1945, the ROC replaced the Japanese prefectures with eight counties (Hsinchu, Hualien, Kaohsiung, Penghu, Taichung, Tainan, Taipei, and Taitung) and nine cities (Changhwa, Chiayi, Hsinchu, Kaohsiung, Keelung, Pingtung, Taichung, Tainan, and Taipei).

+On 16 August 1950, a law reorganizing Taiwan Province was passed by the Executive Yuan.
+In September 1950, the Taiwan Province County and Municipal Administrative District Modification Proposal reorganized Taiwan Province into 16 counties (Changhwa, Chiayi, Hsinchu, Hualien, Ilan, Kaohsiung, Miaoli, Nantou, Penghu, Pingtung, Taichung, Tainan, Taipei, Taitung, Taoyuan, Yunlin) and five cities (Kaohsiung, Keelung, Taichung, Tainan, and Taipei).
+The ROC also retained control of Kinmen County and Lienchiang County, bringing the total number of administrative divisions to 23.

+In 1967, Taipei became a special municipality, separate from Taiwan Province, which gave the central government more direct control of the city.
+Taipei was followed by Kaohsiung in 1979.
+In 1982, Hsinchu and Chiayi were separated from their counties to become provincial cities.

 Since 1949, the government has made some changes in the area under its control.
 The two provincial governments were downscaled and much of their functions transferred to the central or county governments.
 Six special municipalities have been created.

 Since 1949, the most controversial part of the political division system has been the existence of Taiwan Province, as its existence was part of a larger controversy over the political status of Taiwan.
 Since 1998, most of the duties and powers of Taiwan Provincial Government have been transferred to the central government, through amendments to the constitution.
 The much smaller Fukien province, Fujian Provincial Government has been downsized since 1956.